aaronfeingold/fest-vibes-ai/README.md

-# AJF Live Re-Wire
+# Fest Vibes AI

 ## Overview

-AJF Live Re-Wire is a comprehensive project aimed at scraping music event information from various online sources.
+Orginally called the AJF Live Re-Wire, this project has morphed over time into Fest Vibes AI.
+The comprehensive project is aimed at scraping music event information from various online sources.
 It intends to organize this data by various properties: artist, venue, genre, location, etc, and presents it in a clean, user-friendly interface, allowing users to explore and discover upcoming music events.
+Not only does the frontend provide data insights, but at the heart of the app is Boomy, the chat interface providing personalized insights into your local night life.
+Together, the app envisions allowing users to have their own music festival organized to fit their unique 'vibe' any night of the week.

 The project consists of three major components:

-- **ETL Pipeline**: Scrapes event information from online sources and formats it.
+- **ETL Pipeline**: Scrapes event information from online sources and loads it.
-- **API**: User Registration and dashboard to save event information.
+- **API**: User Registration, data analytics, and CMS.
-- **Client**: Displays the event and subscription data in an intuitive interface.
+- **Client**: Dashboards, schedules, and chat interface.
+(Current version is deprecated)
+- **LangGraph RAG**: Retrieval-Augmented Generation system using LangChain for intelligent event recommendations and personalized insights.
+(Forthcoming)

 ## Purpose & Impact